open-pv/simshady/README.md

 ![Tests](https://github.com/open-pv/simshady/actions/workflows/tests.yml/badge.svg) ![Docs](https://github.com/open-pv/simshady/actions/workflows/typedoc.yml/badge.svg) [![NPM Version](https://img.shields.io/npm/v/@openpv/simshady)](https://www.npmjs.com/package/@openpv/simshady) [![NPM Downloads](https://img.shields.io/npm/dm/@openpv/simshady)](https://npmtrends.com/@openpv/simshady)

-# SimShady
+# simshady

-SimShady is a package for shading simulation and PV yield estimation based on 3D meshes.
+`simshady` is a package for shading simulation and solar yield estimation based on 3D meshes.
 It runs on the GPU using WebGL.
 See it in action at [openpv.de](https://openpv.de).

+## When to use `simshady`
+You want to
+* build an application for solar (photovoltaic) yield estimation.
+These estimations tell you how much electricity a solar panel can produce at a specific location.
+Since this is influenced a lot by the shadows of surrounding buildings and trees, you want to have a shading simulation.
+Use `simshady`.
+* use 3D data of buildings, terrain, or trees to calculate shading.
+You have this data in formats like `.obj`, `.stl`, `.citygml` or as `three.js`-Meshes.
+Use `simshady`.

 ## Installation